Med Gold

 It seemed like a basic observation to me, but it generated nuclear outrage.

-But the crazy reactions don’t stop there.
-The average reaction in the replies sounds something like: “Well, at least women in the 20’s weren’t obese OnlyFans girls with tattoos who get gangbanged by black men, like they are now.”
+“Well, at least women in the 20’s weren’t obese OnlyFans girls with tattoos who get gangbanged by black men, like they are now.”

-The MeToo movement and the COVID lockdowns left many men feeling confused and defeated.
-These two events radically changed the dating market, which led them to content that complains about these cultural shifts.
-But what’s discussed only compounds their demoralization.
-If they learn about women from the Whatever podcast, Fresh & Fit, or Andrew Tate — they may actually believe these extreme takes.
-Sprinkle in some porn addiction and these young men are now the perfect customers for the Male Depression Industry.
+If men only learn about women from the Whatever podcast, Fresh & Fit, or Andrew Tate — they might actually believe their deranged projections.
+Sprinkle in some porn addiction, and these men are the perfect customer for the Male Depression Industry.

 User's avatar